dronefly-garden/dronefly/README.md

 - ~~add some iNaturalist commands~~
 - improve default permissions; document changing default permissions
 - limit API calls using cached values where appropriate
+- make a proper parser so that the command query language can be made richer (see taxon-pyparsing branch)